Centre for Cardiovascular Medicine and Devices

 The overall research objectives of this internationally acknowledged group are:

-- Mathur: Role of biologics (stem cells, gene therapy) in the treatment of CV disease.
+- Role of biologics (stem cells, gene therapy) in the treatment of CV disease.
 Use of advanced cardiac imaging to examine mechanistic aspects of translational research.
 Novel devices, first in man trials, device innovation, digital technologies (e.g. Avatars), artificial intelligence, megakaryocyte biology, and the role of platelets in cardiovascular disease.
+(Mathur)

-- Ahluwalia: Effects of nitrite and nitrate on the cardiovascular system, sex differences in cardiovascular function and disease, the role of TRPV1 in vascular reactivity.
+- Effects of nitrite and nitrate on the cardiovascular system, sex differences in cardiovascular function and disease, the role of TRPV1 in vascular reactivity.
+(Ahluwalia)

-- Baumbach: Clinical evaluations of device-based embolic protection to reduce stroke during cardiovascular interventions, definitions of endpoints for neurological injury in cardiovascular trials, new stent technology, first in man use of novel device concepts.
+- Clinical evaluations of device-based embolic protection to reduce stroke during cardiovascular interventions, definitions of endpoints for neurological injury in cardiovascular trials, new stent technology, first in man use of novel device concepts.
+(Baumbach)

-- Lansky: The clinical impact of silent embolic events and consequences on neurocognitive function following TAVR procedures.
+- The clinical impact of silent embolic events and consequences on neurocognitive function following TAVR procedures.
+(Lansky)

 Principal Investigators